 Finally, the model incorporates a trust check mechanism that allow to detect some abnormal situations in which an expert may try to take advantage of others by drastically changing his opinion and benefiting from the trust that the other experts might have deposited in him in previous consensus rounds.

 Acknowledgements

-This work has been partially supported by the Research Projects PETRI project (PET 2007-0460) and FUZZY-LING, Ref.
-TIN2007-61079 (M. de Educación y Ciencia).
+This work has been partially supported by the Research Projects SAINFOWEB-PAI00602 and FUZZY-LING, Ref.
+TIN2007-61079 (Ministerio de Educación y Ciencia).